Jump to content

 2.

-Get help with salary negotiation and contract before you sign your contract.
+Get help with salary negotiation and contract before you sign your employment contract.
 You can, e.g., talk to your trade union - they are specialists in the field.

 3.